Alaska Pollock

 Ecological effects

-A number of endangered, threatened, protected (ETP) species, including the Steller sea lion, Chinook salmon, sharks, inhabit the same waters, and therefore may interact with the Alaska pollock.
+A number of endangered, threatened and protected (ETP) species, including the Steller sea lion, Chinook salmon and sharks, inhabit the same waters, and may interact with the Alaska pollock.
 Bycatch in this fishery is relatively low.
 Discard rates in the pollock fishery have decreased in recent years.
-The Alaska pollock has an important role in the ecosystem that continued fishing for this species may cause negative ecosystem changes such as changes in the food web system.
-Available information indicates that the fishery mainly occurs on sand, gravel or mud as well as in sponge-beds, hence the impact on habitat is moderate.
+The Alaska pollock plays an important role in the ecosystem, and continuung to fish for this species may cause negative ecosystem changes such as changes in the food web system.
+Available information indicates that the fishery mainly occurs on sand, gravel or mud as well as in sponge beds, making the impact on habitats moderate.

 Management